-- 1) Each team shall have an adult non-playing coach responsible for the line-up and conduct of the team during competition. - DIAA Eligibility Rosters are due the first day of Unified Flag Football competition. - 3) Game Day Rosters shall contain a proportionate number of athletes and Unified partners.
-The roster must contain a minimum of 5 (3 athletes and 2 Unified partners) and a maximum of 15 (9 athletes and 6 Unified partners) players. - a) Prior to the start of each game the coach is responsible for identifying the players eligible for that game on a roster card and for providing one (1) copy of the roster card to the officials and one (1) copy to the opposing coach.
-(See Sample Card on page 9.) - 4) Teams are required to have five players (3 athletes and 2 Unified partners) to start the game. - 5) The line-up shall never exceed three (3) athletes and two (2) partners at any time. - a) Teams may continue with a minimum of four (4) players (minus one partner or athlete) due to disqualification or injury.
-Playing with 3 or fewer, or with 4 athletes only, is an automatic forfeit.
+- 1) Each team shall have an adult non-playing coach responsible for the line-up and conduct of the team during competition. - 2) DIAA Eligibility Rosters are due the first day of Unified Flag Football competition. - 3) Game Day Rosters shall contain a proportionate number of athletes and Unified partners.
+The roster must contain a minimum of 5 (3 athletes and 2 Unified partners) and a maximum of 15 (9 athletes and 6 Unified partners) players. - 4) Teams are required to have five players (3 athletes and 2 Unified partners) to start the game. - 5) The line-up shall never exceed three (3) athletes and two (2) partners at any time. - a) Teams may continue with a minimum of four (4) players (minus one partner or athlete) due to disqualification or injury.
+Playing with 3 or fewer, or with 4 athletes only, is an automatic forfeit. - b) Unified Sports® teams are expected to comply with this rule without intervention by officials. - c) If a team has reason to believe a violation has occurred the administrative head or their designee shall notify the opposing school or event sponsor, in the case of a tournament or meet, and the DIAA